guard-mann/tinyonnxviewer/README.md

-# Release tinyonnxviewer v1.0
+# Release TinyONNXViewer v1.0

 Link : https://tinyonnxviewer.com

 demo ONNX files to upload : `./demoONNX/*.onnx`

-Web application for demonstration purposes that draws mainly **tiny ONNX files** (like onnx files in the `./demoONNX/` folder) with high accuracy.
-The difference from `Netron` (which is a famoust tool that can draw onnx files so beautifully) is that this rendering is not layer by layer but unit by unit especially in Fully-connected layer, which enables visualization of more detailed information.
+This is a toy web application for purposes that draws especially **tiny** ONNX files (like onnx files in the `./demoONNX/` folder) with high accuracy.
+The difference from `Netron` (which is a famous tool that can draw onnx files so beautifully and fastly) is that this rendering is not layer by layer but unit by unit especially in Fully-connected layer, which enables visualization of more detailed information.
 Although for a general size of neural networks (like ResNet, AlexNet etc..) of 10 or more layers, drawing by this app is done layer by layer (and in this case, drawing is not at all beautiful), tiny onnx files can be drawn in detail.

 ![demo image](./image/summary.png)